 Again we followed the Oxford book on how the Grandma looks.
 Looking confused as she is coming out of the wardrobe!!

 To make her hair you will need a pom pom ball, or use newspaper crushed up into a ball.
-Apply glue on the inside of the loo roll at the top.
-Insert your ball so you leave a bit sticking out of the top.
+Apply glue on the inside of the tp roll at the top.
+Insert the pom pom ball and leave a bit sticking out of the top.
 Using wool/wool felt attach it to the top of the pom pom ball with glue.
-Glue her hair to the loo roll too.
+Glue her hair to the tp roll too.
 With your felt tips draw on her face:

 Clothing for Grandma

 For Grandma’s clothing I used white, yellow and Burgundy fabric.
 Start with the yellow fabric first.
-Measuring around the bottom of the loo roll, mark and cut.
-You then can glue this on.
+Measuring around the bottom of the loo roll, mark, cut. and glue this on.
 On the white fabric you will need to cut out a collar for her.
 Cut out and glue this on next:

 To make her dress I used burgundy colour fabric.
 This is the nearest colour match to the book, you can use what you can find around the home.
-Get your fabric and wrap it around the bottom of the loo roll so it covers the collar.
-Mark the length you need, and then cut it.
+Wrap the fabric around the bottom of the tp roll.
+Make a mark line for the length you need, then cut it.
 Laying it on top again, mark around the out line of the collar, and cut this out.
 You might need to keep trimming it, to make it look right.
 Glue this on once you get it right and add a few gems to her top.
 Think this Grandma likes a bit of dazzle!!